edgio-docs/edgio-docs/src/guides/v7/security/getting_started.md

 <Callout type="tip">

   This tutorial covers how to set up basic application layer protection.
-However, our Business and Premier customers may use a [custom rule](/guides/security/custom_rules) to identify threats using custom criteria that takes into account your site's traffic profile to identify specific threats and to avoid false positives.
+However, our Premier or Business customers may use a [custom rule](/guides/security/custom_rules) to identify threats using custom criteria that takes into account your site's traffic profile to identify specific threats and to avoid false positives.